swissup/swissup.github.io/m2/argento/css-customization.md

 `_argento_custom.less` file, that will be automatically included and processed.

 > Using new file, you'll guarantee that all Argento files left untouched and
-> you can unpack new Argento version over the old one without lossing your
+> you can unpack new Argento version over the old one without losing your
 > modifications

 ## Example